-I am a university lecturer at the University of Bremen.
-My teaching and research focuses on the theory and analysis of literature, film and theatre for children and young adults, with a particular focus on intermedial and transmedial strategies of storytelling in contemporary digital culture.
-I have co-founded KinderundJugendmedien.de, a website dedicated to interdisciplinary research on literature, films, and picture books for children and young adults, and serve as a co-editor of the book series Kinder- und Jugendliteratur Intermedial.
-My most recent book publication is Kinder- und Jugendfilmanalyse (with Tobias Kurwinkel).
+I am a lecturer at the University of Bremen and an assistant professor at the University of Hamburg.
+My teaching and research focuses on two areas: First, I regularly write on the theory and analysis of children’s film and other children’s media.
+In this corner of my academic life, I am the co-founder of KinderundJugendmedien.de, a website dedicated to interdisciplinary research on literature, films, and picture books for children and young adults, and one of the editors of the book series Kinder- und Jugendliteratur Intermedial.
+My main contribution to children’s film research is the monograph Kinder- und Jugendfilmanalyse (with Tobias Kurwinkel).

-Another part of my academic life is lived as a film philosopher in film-philosophical publications that explore the intricate entanglement between philosophical thought and its expression in (mainstream) cinema.
+The other half of my academic life is lived as a film philosopher: In my publications I explore the intricate entanglement between philosophical thought and its expression in (mainstream) cinema.
 My book Skepticism Films.
-Knowing and Doubting the World in Contemporary Cinema (Bloomsbury, 2015) introduces “Skepticism Films” as a major group of films with a philosophical twist, which not only popularize the philosophical idea that in fundamental respects we may not know what we believe to know about our world, but also contribute to a better philosophical understanding of this idea.
+Knowing and Doubting the World in Contemporary Cinema (Bloomsbury, 2015) introduces „Skepticism Films“ as a major group of films with a philosophical twist, which not only popularize the philosophical idea that in fundamental respects we may not know what we believe to know about our world, but also contribute to a better philosophical understanding of this idea.

 I am a member of the Bremer Institut für Bilderbuchforschung (BIBF), Bremer Institut für transmediale Textualitätsforschung (BITT), Gesellschaft für Medienwissenschaft (GfM), Gesellschaft für Kinder- und Jugendliteraturforschung (GKJF), European Network for Cinema and Media Studies (NECS), and of the Society for Cinema and Media Studies (SCMS),

 Outside of academia, I have worked as an analyst, editor, translator and writer for several media analysis companies, online news sites and documentary film production companies.